gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### IDE integration improvements

-#### Tooling API exposes source language level on IdeaProject model
+#### Tooling API exposes source language level on Idea model

 The `IdeaProject` and the `IdeaModule` model now exposes the Java source language level via the
 <a href="javadoc/org/gradle/tooling/model/idea/IdeaProject.html#getJavaSourceSettings">`getJavaSourceSettings()`</a> method.
 IDE providers use this method to automatically determine the source language level of a Idea project and its associated Modules.

+#### Tooling API exposes java runtime and target bytecode level on Idea model

+The `IdeaProject` and the `IdeaModule` model now exposes the target java runtime and the target bytecode level via the
+<a href="javadoc/org/gradle/tooling/model/idea/IdeaProject.html#getJavaSourceSettings">`getJavaSourceSettings()`</a> method.
+IDE providers use this method to determine the target runtime and bytecode level information.
+The target bytecode level for `IdeaModule` is derived from the
+<a href="javadoc/org/gradle/api/plugins/JavaPluginConvention.html#getTargetCompatibilityLevel">`targetCompatibilityLevel`</a>
+convention property.

 #### TODO

 - Target Java version and JVM for Eclipse
-- Target Java version and JVM for IDEA
 - Generated `.classpath` project references correct JVM version

 ### Continuous build improvements